shanmukhipriya99/Namaste-React/Episode-2/Cue-Sum.md

 20. How many package.json files can be present in one project folder?
 21. What is `transitive dependency`?
 22. Why do we use `type="module"` in script tags?
-23. Why is not preferred to import react into our project with CDN links?
+23. Why is it not preferred to import react into our project with CDN links?

 ### Summary